Pat Coffee

-James Lilburn "Pat" Coffee (August 3, 1915 – January 25, 1986) was a professional American football halfback and tailback.
-He played professional football in the National Football League (NFL) for the Chicago Cardinals in 1937 and 1938.
-He also played college football for the LSU Tigers from 1933 to 1936.
+James Lilburn "Pat" Coffee (August 3, 1915 – January 25, 1986) was an American professional football player who was a halfback and tailback.
+He played in the National Football League (NFL) for the Chicago Cardinals in 1937 and 1938.
+He played college football for the LSU Tigers from 1933 to 1936.

-Early years
+Early life

 Coffee was born in 1915 in De Ann, Arkansas.
 He attended Minden High School in Minden, Louisiana.
 He was a star football player in high school who had a 68-yard punt in 1932.
 Known as a triple-threat man, Coffee was named to the All-Northern Louisiana football team in December 1932.

 LSU

 Coffee enrolled at Louisiana State University (LSU) and played college football for the LSU Tigers from 1933 to 1936.
 He was a triple-threat player who excelled as a passer; he was also known as a hard-running back and a good punter and blocker.